 Almost finished!
 Assume a position with your feet shoulder-width apart.
 Slowly bend your knees and lower yourself into a squat position.
 As you extend your knees and return to a standing position, rotate your torso, and look over your shoulder.
 Repeat 10 times, going as low as you comfortably can – as you increase strength you will be able to go lower.

 Tailor your workout with our friendly trainers

 Like every effective workout, our low-impact exercise routine takes your individual goals and needs into account.
-Find out more about how David Lloyd Clubs can help you customise your routine by speaking to our friendly team.
-For information on how to become a member, visit the website.
+Find out more about how David Lloyd Clubs can help you customise your routine by speaking to our friendly team, and with state-of-the-art gyms in our clubs across the UK, expert personal trainers and a wide variety of equipment, you are guaranteed to find a workout you enjoy.
+For information on how to become a member, visit our website.